A Weyl's law for black holes: Weyl's law: space(-time) dimension and length scales

 \subsection{Weyl's law in closed manifolds}

-For concreteness, we focus here on the case of a compact manifold without boundaries~\cite{Berger03}.
-This case contains all the specific elements we aim at addressing in the QNM case, providing a simplified setting but adequate setting.
-The same leading-order result is found for compact manifolds with boundary, the differences related to the boundary conditions only appearing at the subleading-order, that we will not address here.
+For concreteness, we focus on the case of a compact manifold without boundaries~\cite{Berger03}.
+This case contains all the specific elements we aim at addressing in the QNM case, providing a simplified, but adequate setting.
+The same leading-order result is found for compact manifolds with boundary, the differences related to the boundary terms only appearing at the subleading-order, that we will not address here.